-92. In order to evaluate the storage capacity at the line-of-protection, elevation-storage relationships were developed.
-Using project mapping and commencing with the lowest elevation at the natural ponding site behind the line-of-protection, the planimetric area enveloped by a particular elevation was computed.
+96. In order to evaluate the storage capacity at the line-of-protection, elevation-storage relationships were developed.
+The data used to develop the elevation-storage relationship came from topographic (photogrammetric) mapping done in December 1999.
+Figure 28A shows one plan sheet of the topographic mapping used within the project area.
+Using this mapping and commencing with the lowest elevation at the natural ponding site behind the line-of-protection, the planimetric area enveloped by a particular elevation was computed.
 For consecutive elevations, the average end-area method was used to compute the volume.
 The volumes between elevations were summed to generate an overall elevation-volume relationship for a particular ponding site.
-Figure 29 presents the storage area relationships in graphical form.
+Figure 29 presents the storage area relationships in graphical form for each drainage area.